Best Tours in Nepal

 Lumbini Pilgrimage Tour

-• Lumbini Museum: The museum houses an extensive collection of artifacts from the region, including Mauryan and Kushana coins, religious manuscripts, and sculptures.
-It offers a historical context to the development of Buddhism around the world.
+• Lumbini Museum: The museum houses artifacts from the region, including religious manuscripts, coins, and sculptures.
+It provides visitors with deeper insight into the archaeological and historical context of Buddha's life and the spread of Buddhism.

 Pokhara Leisure Tour

-• Sarangkot Viewpoint: For the best sunrise and sunset views, a visit to Sarangkot is a must.
-The viewpoint provides a dramatic vista over the city, the lake below, and the mountains beyond.
-It’s also a popular take-off point for paragliders.
+• Sarangkot: For the best sunrise and sunset views over the Himalayas, a visit to Sarangkot is a must.
+It's also a popular take-off point for paragliding enthusiasts who want to experience flying over the spectacular landscape.

 Langtang Valley Trek